samjia12/aelfDeveloperCommunity/Writing Smart contract.md

 null { Value: '4' }
 ```

-Can't see the result
+If you can't see the result, check the following:

 1. Confirm that the compilation was successful.

 2. Confirm that the chain is running.

-3. Confirm that JS code entered incorrectly.
+3. Confirm that JS code entered correctly.